Back to Boundaries in Billiards: Introduction

 The studies of Poisson approximations for recurrences to small subsets in the phase spaces of chaotic dynamical systems are developed now into a large active area.
 Another view at this type of problems is a subject of the theory of open dynamical systems, where some positive measure subset of the phase space is named a hole, and the process of escape through the hole is studied.

-In a general set up, one picks a small measure subset (a hole) in the phase space of a hyperbolic (chaotic) ergodic dynamical system and attempts to prove that in the limit, when measure of the hole approaches zero, the corresponding process of recurrences to the hole converges to the Poisson process.
+In a general setup, one picks a small measure subset (a hole) in the phase space of a hyperbolic (chaotic) ergodic dynamical system and attempts to prove that in the limit, when the measure of the hole approaches zero, the corresponding process of recurrences to the hole converges to a Poisson process.

 This area received an essential boost after L-S.Young papers \cite{Young,Young2}, where a new general framework was introduced for analysis of statistical properties of hyperbolic dynamical systems.
-This approach employs representation of the phase space of a dynamical system as a tower (later called Young tower, Gibbs-Markov-Young tower, etc), which allow to study dynamics by analysing recurrences to the base of the tower.
-Particularly, in the papers \cite{peneijm,peneetds,Su} the holes, which are balls, shrinking a point in the phase space of billiard systems, were studied.
-The paper \cite{nicolnullset} deals with the holes (shrinking to a curve) in the phase space of Sinai billiards with a finite horizon.
-For positive measure (``physical") holes the paper \cite{penebacktoball} studied holes inside the Sinai's billiard tables, and \cite{peneijm} considered holes near corners of a diamond-shaped billiard tables.
-Such holes correspond to strip-shaped holes in the phase space which are shrinking to broken line segments, while the projection of the hole to configuration space shrinks to a point.
-Finally, the paper \cite{vaientinullset} should be mentioned, which is dealing with various holes shrinking to null sets in the phase space, rather than to a point.
-Some of the systems, which were considered in this paper, can not be modelled by Young towers, but they have milder singularities than the ones of the billiard systems.
+This approach employs a representation of the phase space of a dynamical system as a tower (later called a Young tower, a Gibbs-Markov-Young tower, etc), which allows to study dynamics by analysing recurrences to the base of the tower.
+Particularly, in the papers \cite{peneijm,peneetds,Su} the holes, which are the balls, shrinking to a point in the phase space of billiard systems, were studied.
+The paper \cite{vaientinullset} deals with the holes (shrinking to a curve) in the phase space of Sinai billiards with finite horizons.
+The paper \cite{penebacktoball} studied holes within the Sinai's billiard tables, and the work \cite{peneijm} considered the holes near corners of a diamond-shaped billiard table.
+Such holes correspond to strip-shaped holes in the phase space which are shrinking to broken line segments.
+Also, the paper \cite{vaientinullset} should be mentioned, which is dealing with various holes shrinking to null sets in the phase space.
+Some of the systems, which were considered in this paper \cite{vaientinullset}, can not be modelled by Young towers, but they have milder singularities than the ones in the billiard systems.

-Here we present a new development of this area, which, particularly, allows to prove Poisson approximations for various billiard systems with arbitrarily slow decay of correlations.
-Moreover, we also consider holes located on the boundaries of billiard tables.
-Such holes are natural to consider for the process of escape in billiard systems.
-Moreover, exactly such holes are studied in real systems, e.g. in physics \cite{nockel1997ray, nockel1996directional, richter2001wave, friedman2001observation, milner2001optical}.
-In the phase space such holes tend to straight segments, when a hole at the boundary shrinks to a point.